Sydney Deaf & Hard of Hearing Photographers (SDHP) was established in 2014 by Deaf photographer, Sue Wright.

 Since 2014, Sydney Deaf & Hard of Hearing Photographers has grown over time, gaining access to voluntary opportunities offered by other community organisations for photography activity.

 SDHP works collaboratively with organisations and other artists with the aim to achieve access and equity for deaf and hard of hearing photographers.

-- Two workshops with Campbelltown Arts Centre's 'Photography & Stories' in 2017, a professional development for emerging deaf and hard of hearing photographers with Auslan interpreters.
+- Partnership with Campbelltown Arts Centre's 'Photography & Stories' in 2017, a professional development for emerging deaf and hard of hearing photographers with Auslan interpreters.

-- Seven weeks photography course with TAFE with over 13 deaf & hard of hearing students with Auslan interpreters and notetaker.
+- Seven weeks photography course with TAFE, Ultimo with over 13 deaf & hard of hearing students with Auslan interpreters and notetaker.

 - SDHP's first exhibition in 2017, "your photography, your style"with seven photographers from our group.